Prsnt95/BirdApp/Documents for submission/Read_me.txt

 ##-0- Configure your email to receieve emails from our app

-    -
-    -
-    -
+    - Email "prashantghimire2026@u.northwestern.edu" to get verified and follow the instructions in the email.
+	##SES free tier requires emails to be verified to receive emails.

-##-1-install the packages below:
+##-1-Make sure you have python 3.12 installed and install the packages below:

     pip install requests
     pip install jsons